cgeyskens/phd/image-analysis/synapse-counting/README.md

 ## Custom multi-metric high throughput image processing pipeline

-You can find this in `pipeline/` with detailed documentation.
+You can find this in `/pipeline/` with detailed documentation.

 ## Downstream data analysis

+All R-based data analysis was performed inside a **reproducible Docker development container** `.notebooks/devcontainer` in Visual Studio Code.
+Please see the [documentation](https://github.com/RamiKrispin/vscode-r) for more info.

+All Python-based data analysis was performed inside a **reproducible Conda environment**.